Child Safeguarding

 The future belongs to children – they deserve special protection around the world

-The well-being of children is an issue that is close to the heart of DER Touristik.
+The well-being of children is an issue that is close to the heart of DERTOUR Group.
 The company requires itself as well as its partners, suppliers and service providers to safeguard the rights of children in tourism.
 It is a principle that applies to children who live in countries where its customers go on holidays and to children who go along on these trips as well.
-The DER Touristik Group has drawn up a comprehensive internal child-safeguarding policy based on its Policy Statement on Child Safeguarding.
+The DERTOUR Group has drawn up a comprehensive internal child-safeguarding policy based on its Policy Statement on Child Safeguarding.
 The foundation of this policy is a risk analysis of the company’s value chain conducted in 2022, which identified activities that pose potential risks to the protection of children’s rights.
 For this reason, the child safeguarding policy places strict requirements on tourism products and activities.
 It also includes measures and processes that facilitate the active implementation of these requirements.

 Acting responsibly – treating children with respect